zahmed02/CS2001-Automated-Ticket-Management-System/README.md

   - Search by ID, name, or ID range
   - Display AVL range query results

-### 6. Sorting & Analysis Reports
+### 7. Sorting & Analysis Reports
 - Tickets and agents can both be sorted via configurable algorithms
 - Measures and reports sort duration in milliseconds
-- Sorting algorithms implemented for each DS (see table below)
+- Sorting algorithms implemented for each DS (see table above)